MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_checkpoints.md

 ![](media/apply_standard_upd.png)

-Once the checkpoint has been applied notice, that not only is the text file present, but the system is in the exact state that it was when the checkpoint was created.
+Once the checkpoint has been applied, notice that not only is the text file present, but the system is in the exact state that it was when the checkpoint was created.
 In this case Notepad is open and the text file loaded.

 ## Working with Production Checkpoints in Hyper-V Manager

 Let’s now examine production checkpoints.
-This process is almost identical to working with standard checkpoint however will have slightly different results.
+This process is almost identical to working with a standard checkpoint, however will have slightly different results.
 Before beginning make sure you have a virtual machine and that you have changes the checkpoint type to Production checkpoints.

 **Modify the virtual machine and Create a Production Checkpoint**